Annamarie2019/ExampleDApps/README.md

 4. To make sure all contracts are compiled, run `npm run build`.

 5. To run a local node, open a separate terminal and run `node scripts/createLocal`.
 You’ll need to have this node running to deploy the dapps.

+The five supported networks are deployed: Moonbeam (ChainID: 2500), Avalanche (chainID: 2501), Fantom (chainID: 2502), Ethereum (chainID: 2503), and Polygon (chainID: 2504) on port 8500.

 6. To make sure that the address we use for examples is funded on all five supported testnets:

-\[Editor: What are the five supported testnets?
-Will that be clear when I get the above running?]

    a.
 Run `node/printBalances`.

 \[Editor: Suspicious syntax.
 Do you mean `node scripts/checkBalances`?
-If not, what?]
+If not, what?
+I tried node/printBalances, node printBalances, node scripts/checkBalances... all with errors (I saved image)]

    b.
 Look for `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb`, the address we use to deploy and run all examples.